 The challenge for me has been to write more about Ayoa when I am no longer entirely convinced – and no longer use it operationally.
-I was very keen at first and included Ayoa in my trusted information system.
+I was very keen at first and included Ayoa in my trusted management system.
 I built quite a few conceptual models and projects in Ayoa.
-But after ‘defining’ these projects, and starting to implement them, I found that it just not fast enough for my operational needs were quite different from the design phase.
+But after ‘defining’ these projects, and starting to implement them, I found that it was just not fast enough.
+My operational needs are quite different from the design phase.

 I have quite a list of bugs registered with support about aesthetic UI issues such as the way lists work.

 Mindmaps don’t work well on the android app.
 The screen is too small and again speed is an obstacle.